gridbugs/gridbugs.org/collections/_roguelike-tutorial-2020/part0.md

 ---
-layout: post
+layout: series-part
-title: "Roguelike Tutorial 2020: Part 0 - Setting Up"
+series: roguelike-tutorial-2020
+index: 0
 date: 2020-06-12 20:00:00 +1000
-categories: gamedev roguelikes tutorial
+title: "Part 0 - Setting Up"
 permalink: /roguelike-tutorial-2020-part-0/
-excerpt_separator: <!--more-->
+og_image: logo.png
 ---

 This is the first of a series of posts where I follow the